Facebook pixel Academic Freedom Statement | Pepperdine Libraries Skip to main content

 Academic Freedom Statement

-• The right to recommend for purchase library materials that might be controversial
+• The right to recommend for acquisition library materials that represent different perspectives in support of teaching, learning, and research.

-• The right to provide reference assistance in response to controversial questions
+• The right to provide reference assistance on an ever expanding range of topics.

-• The right to publish and conduct scholarly research
+• The right to conduct scholarly research and publish.

-• The right to join and participate in professional organizations to encourage intellectual and social diversity
+• The right to join and participate in professional organizations related to the library’s strategic priorities.

 Pepperdine University librarians have the following responsibilities:

-• To fulfill their functions and academic roles with competence, integrity and to the best of their abilities.
+• To fulfill their functions and academic roles with competence and integrity.

-• To perform their academic functions in accordance with the highest ethical and workplace standards.
+• To perform their academic functions in accordance with the highest ethical and workplace standards and in accordance with the Library’s Core Values.

-Some collections or materials contain historical images or content which are products of their particular times, and may contain offensive language or negative stereotypes.
-These materials are presented as part of the historical record and the history of Pepperdine University.
-Pepperdine does not endorse the content of these historical collections but, rather, remains committed to fostering a diverse and inclusive community where students are strengthened for lives of purpose, service, and leadership.
+Pepperdine Libraries encourages the free exchange of ideas and aspires to build collections that include multiple viewpoints.
+Some collections or materials may contain historical images or content which are products of their particular times, and may contain offensive language or negative stereotypes.
+These materials are presented as part of the historical record.